fnick851/blog/source/_posts/2020-04-03-JS-The-Missing-Pieces.md

 3

-A variable points to a value.
-Variable equality means they point to the same value.
+A variable or a property of object points to a value.
+Equality means they point to the same value.

 4